-The first generators takes a single source of type VERBATIM and produces a result.
+Standard generators take a single source of type VERBATIM and produces a result.
 The second generator takes any number of sources, which can have either the CPP or the LIB type.
 Composing generators are typically used for generating top-level target type.
 For example, the first generator invoked when building an exe target is a composing generator corresponding to the proper linker.